meslubi2021/Website-1/src/routes/docs/contributing/updates/+page.md

 ### How updates work

-Files has multiple download options with each option having a unique package identity, this allows users to have different versions installed side by side.
+Files has multiple download options, with each option having a unique package identity.
+This allows users to have different versions installed side-by-side.
 In order to enable auto updates for the sideload versions, we make use of the `packageManagement` capability.
 This capability is removed from the store build in order to prevent certification issues.

 ## Dev
 This is installed when building the app from the source code.